-1420 7.20 Memory Array Mapped Address (Type 19)
+1435 7.20 Memory Array Mapped Address (Type 19)

 - This structure provides the address mapping for a Physical Memory Array.
-Details are provided in Table 79. - 1423 One structure is present for each contiguous address range described. - 1424 See 7.17, 7.18, and 7.21 for more information.
+Details are provided in Table 79. - 1438 One structure is present for each contiguous address range described. - 1439 See 7.17, 7.18, and 7.21 for more information.

-Table 79 - Memory Array Mapped Address (Type 19) Structure
+Table 79 - Memory Array Mapped Address (Type 19) structure

 Offset Spec.
-Version Name Length Value Description 00h 2.1+ Туре BYTE 19 Memory Array Mapped Address indicator 01h 2.1+ Length BYTE 0Fh Length of the structure 02h 2.1+ Handle WORD Varies The handle, or instance number, associated with the structure 04h 2.1+ Starting Address DWORD Varies The physical address, in kilobytes, of a range of memory mapped to the specified Physical Memory Array.
-When the field value is FFFF FFFFh, the actual address is stored in the Extended Starting Address field.
+Version Name Length Value Description 00h 2.1+ Туре BYTE 19 Memory Array Mapped Address indicator 01h 2.1+ Length BYTE Varies Length of the structure, 0Fh for version 2.1, 1Fh for version 2.7 and later.
+02h 2.1+ Handle WORD Varies Handle, or instance number, associated with the structure 04h 2.1+ Starting Address DWORD Varies Physical address, in kilobytes, of a range of memory mapped to the specified Physical Memory Array When the field value is FFFF FFFFh, the actual address is stored in the Extended Starting Address field.
 When this field contains a valid address, Ending Address must also contain a valid address.
 When this field contains FFFF FFFFh, Ending Address must also contain FFFF FFFFh.

-08h 2.1+ Ending Address DWORD Varies The physical ending address of the last kilobyte of a range of addresses mapped to the specified Physical Memory Array.
-When the field value is FFFF FFFFh and the Starting Address field also contains FFFF FFFFh, the actual address is stored in the Extended Ending Address field.
+Offset Spec.
+Version Name Length Value Description 08h 2.1+ Ending Address DWORD Varies Physical ending address of the last kilobyte of a range of addresses mapped to the specified Physical Memory Array When the field value is FFFF FFFFh and the Starting Address field also contains FFFF FFFFh, the actual address is stored in the Extended Ending Address field.
 When this field contains a valid address, Starting Address must also contain a valid address.
-0Ch 2.1+ Memory Array Handle WORD Varies The handle, or instance number, associated with the Physical Memory Array to which this address range is mapped.
-Multiple address ranges can be mapped to a single Physical Memory Array.
-0Eh 2.1+ Partition Width BYTE Varies Identifies the number of Memory Devices that form a single row of memory for the address partition defined by this structure 0Fh 2.7+ Extended Starting Address QWORD Varies The physical address, in bytes, of a range of memory mapped to the specified Physical Memory Array.
-This field is valid when Starting Address contains the value FFFF FFFh.
+0Ch 2.1+ Memory Array Handle WORD Varies Handle, or instance number, associated with the Physical Memory Array to which this address range is mapped Multiple address ranges can be mapped to a single Physical Memory Array.
+0Eh 2.1+ Partition Width BYTE Varies Number of Memory Devices that form a single row of memory for the address partition defined by this structure 0Fh 2.7+ Extended Starting Address QWORD Varies Physical address, in bytes, of a range of memory mapped to the specified Physical Memory Array This field is valid when Starting Address contains the value FFFF FFFFh.
 If Starting Address contains a value other than FFFF FFFFh, this field contains zeros.
 When this field contains a valid address, Extended Ending Address must also contain a valid address.
-17h 2.7+ Extended Ending Address QWORD Varies The physical ending address, in bytes, of the last of a range of addresses mapped to the specified Physical Memory Array.
-This field is valid when both Starting Address and Ending Address contain the value FFFF FFFFh.
+17h 2.7+ Extended Ending Address QWORD Varies Physical ending address, in bytes, of the last of a range of addresses mapped to the specified Physical Memory Array This field is valid when both Starting Address and Ending Address contain the value FFFF FFFFh.
 If Ending Address contains a value other than FFFF FFFFh, this field contains zeros.
 When this field contains a valid address, Extended Starting Address must also contain a valid address.